pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ![Screenshot](http://static.rcgroups.net/forums/attachments/1/1/5/4/3/7/t8520065-194-thumb-IMG_20151217_002215%20%28Medium%29.jpg?d=1450308588)

 Options are:
  - Protocol and type: many main protocols have variants
  - RX Num: number your different RXs and make sure only one model will react to the commands
  - Power: High or low, enables to lower the power setting of your TX (indoor for example).
  - Option: -127..+127 allowing to set specific protocol options.
 Like for Hubsan to set the video frequency.
  - Bind: bind a RX/model
  - Autobind: Yes or No. At the model selection (or power applied to the TX) a bind sequence will be initiated
  - Range: test range by setting the transmission power to the lowest value

+Note:
+ - there is 2 versions of serial protocol either 8 or 16 channels.
+16 channels is the latest version.
+Make sure to use the right version based on your version of er9x/ersky9x.

+###Telemetry
+Telemetry is available for er9x and ersky9x TX.
+There are only 2 protocols so far supporting telemetry: Hubsan and Frsky.

+To enable telemetry on Turnigy 9X or 9XR you need to modify your TX following one of the Frsky mod like this [one](http://blog.oscarliang.net/turnigy-9x-advance-mod/).

 ##Protocols